alexpdp7/alexpdp7/hardware/about_headphones.md

 I do not have any indication that there are headphones whose microphone sits near your ears that do not pick up a lot of noise.
 (My Jabra Elite 85t and the previous 65t pick up a lot of noise and wind.)

-Headsets with a boom mic are much better if you need to speak in noisy environments.
+My experiences with headsets with a boom mic are much better in noisy environments.

 ## On Bluetooth and computers